In a recent post How to Find Cell Tower Locations I wrote that I would follow up with some recommendations for mobile apps that help locate towers.

 I’m told the paid version of Signal Finder corrects both of these negatives – it has no advertising, but does include a switch to control the constant tower search.
 Hopefully someone who uses the paid version will drop us a Comment and tell us about it.

 As mentioned earlier, if I missed your favorite tower-finder tell us about that app in Comments below.
+If you use the apps above and discover you have weak cell signal in need of a boost, then read our guide on increasing cell phone reception.

 Did you like this post?
 Find it helpful?
 Do you have questions about this topic?
 Please let us know how we’re doing by commenting below.